fractalleaf/fractalleaf.github.io/content/pages/about.md

 ## About me

 I live in Copenhagen, Denmark, where I also work as a data scientist.
-I have a background in astrophysics where I studied star formation; primarily be analysing data from large simulations.
+I have a background in astrophysics where I studied star formation; primarily by analysing data from large simulations.